micmejia/bible-dump/NKJV/Ezekiel/Ezek 35.md

 "Son of man, set your face against Mount Seir and prophesy against it,

 ###### 3
-and say to it, 'Thus says the Lord God: "Behold, O Mount Seir, I _am_ against you; I will stretch out My hand against you, And make you [^a]most desolate;
+and say to it, 'Thus says the Lord God: "Behold, O Mount Seir, I _am_ against you; I will stretch out My hand against you, And make you most desolate;

 ###### 4
 I shall lay your cities waste, And you shall be desolate.
 Then you shall know that I _am_ the Lord.

 ###### 5
-"Because you have had an [^b]ancient hatred, and have shed _the blood of_ the children of Israel by the power of the sword at the time of their calamity, when their iniquity _came to an_ end,
+"Because you have had an ancient hatred, and have shed _the blood of_ the children of Israel by the power of the sword at the time of their calamity, when their iniquity _came to an_ end,

 ###### 6
-therefore, _as_ I live," says the Lord God, "I will prepare you for blood, and blood shall pursue you; since you have not hated [^c]blood, therefore blood shall pursue you.
+therefore, _as_ I live," says the Lord God, "I will prepare you for blood, and blood shall pursue you; since you have not hated blood, therefore blood shall pursue you.

 ###### 7
-Thus I will make Mount Seir [^d]most desolate, and cut off from it the one who leaves and the one who returns.
+Thus I will make Mount Seir most desolate, and cut off from it the one who leaves and the one who returns.

 ###### 8
 And I will fill its mountains with the slain; on your hills and in your valleys and in all your ravines those who are slain by the sword shall fall.

 ###### 9
-I will make you [^e]perpetually desolate, and your cities shall be uninhabited; then you shall know that I _am_ the Lord.
+I will make you perpetually desolate, and your cities shall be uninhabited; then you shall know that I _am_ the Lord.

 ###### 10
 "Because you have said, 'These two nations and these two countries shall be mine, and we will possess them,' although the Lord was there,